NaveedFarahani/naveedfarahani.github.io/_posts/2020-04-01-reflection.md

 > “Naveed, you are a super accountable teammate, and I am always impressed with the work you do.
 I think that you could be more confident and direct with your thoughts and opinions, especially on the parts of the project that are your expertise.
 It was a pleasure working with you and all the best next year!”
 > <cite>Anonymous Team Member</cite>

-In following from above, having confidince in myself is still an area of improvement.
-I know that I can perform and get the work done at a high standard, but I needed to be able to communicate that to others as well.
+In following from above, having confidence in myself is still an area of improvement.
+I know that I can perform and get the work done at a high standard, but I need to be able to communicate that to others as well.

+Overall, my experience participating in the Multidisciplinary Capstone program was a positive one!
+I enjoyed working my team members, I liked the project we completed, and ultimately I'm proud of our end result.
+I think it was a very valuable experience that added to my personal and professional development and it is something I will always look back on fondly.